 This man I have chosen, will be a faithful world leader, and together with my army, will defeat all of America's enemies in the spiritual and in the natural.
 You will see it manifest before your eyes.
 I will use this man to shut gates, doors, and portals that this past president has opened.
 He will open gates, doors, and portals this past president has shut.As you can tell, Lonnie, this hearkens back and is somewhat similar to what Isaiah said about Cyrus (Isa 45:1).
 If you think about it, you can understand why the fireman has gotten attention from a lot of people.
 Because if what he says was true, it would seem to validate for many people the choice we had to make, and that DJT is serving a larger divine purpose, which we don't see in its entirety yet.
 One thing is certain: there's never been a dull moment since DJT was elected president.

 Also, when you read his prophecies, you will find that one of the fireman's peculiarities is his habitual use of rhyming words — it starts to sound a little like "Dr. Seuss."
 Another peculiarity is his vehement insistence that all churches everywhere immediately give up their 501(c)3 tax classification, which he calls a "demonic contract" or a "covenant with Baal".
-After all these years, I guess the 501(c)3 is now suddenly a big issue.
+He is pretty extreme when it comes to this subject.
+After all these years, I guess the 501(c)3 is suddenly a big issue now.
 But I don't know of anyone else out there who is also calling for this.
 Finally, the fireman denounces anyone preaching "doom & gloom," which I suppose means anything that predicts the soon destruction of America, our only escape being martyrdom or the Rapture.
 As I said in my previous letter, I had the fireman classified under category #3.